ushita37/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# What is your favorite car?

-# List of place
+# List of Cars
-- Saizeriya
-- KFC
-- Starbucks Cofee
+- Honda Civic

-# List of favorite menus
-- Carbonara
+- Toyota GR Supra
-- Fried chicken
-- Mango Frappuccino
+-